-Woodland cancer survivor, Zeke Estes ’14 looking for ways to make an impact at WSU Vancouver since beating cancer as a child.
+Cancer survivor Zeke Estes ’14 was featured in The Columbian talking about ways he intends to make an impact at Washington State University Vancouver since beating the disease when he was a child.

-Miles Roberts ’17 awarded WSUV’s 2019 Library Research Award for his research paper called “Maximizing Costs to Prevent Antibiotic Resistance Evolution.”
+Miles Roberts ’17 received the 2019 Library Research Award by Washington State University Vancouver for his research paper titled “Maximizing Costs to Prevent Antibiotic Resistance Evolution.”

-Evelyn Clark ’17 graduate of Clark’s A.A.S. paralegal program and Puget Island native, competed in the 2019 Miss U.S.A. pageant as Miss Washington.
-Evelyn grew up in a commercial fishing family, spending every summer fishing in Alaska.
+Evelyn Clark ’17, graduate of Clark’s paralegal program and Puget Island native, competed in the 2019 Miss USA. pageant as Miss Washington.
+Clark grew up in a commercial fishing family, spending every summer fishing in Alaska.
 She began competing in pageants at age 10.

 Loren Horowitz ’17 was included in Washington State University’s short list of award recipients for advancing student achievement.